-Symptoms of A-Fib
+Symptoms of Atrial Fibrillation

 With atrial fibrillation, the electrical signals in the atria (the two small chambers of the heart) fire fast and chaotically, causing the atria to quiver instead of contract.
 As a result, electrical signals then arrive in the ventricles in an irregular fashion, causing a rapid and disorganized heartbeat.
 Additionally, when the atria do not contract effectively, blood may pool and/or clot, putting the patient at higher risk for stroke.
-Patients with A-fib feel:

 - Strange heartbeat sensations